chandar-lab/RLHive/docs/tutorials/agent_tutorial.rst

                 best_actions = np.where(self._q_values[state] == max_value)[0]
                 return np.random.choice(best_actions)

-Finally, we write our update function, which updates the state of our agent:
+Now, we write our update function, which updates the state of our agent:

 .. code-block:: python
     :name: tabular_agent_update